Cornell Big Red football: Key

 Numerous undrafted players have also played in the NFL.
 Pete Gogolak became the first soccer-style kicker in pro football in 1964; the most recent is Jacksonville Jaguars wide receiver Bryan Walters.

+Big Red Players in the Super Bowl

+In 2025, Hunter Nourzad '22, playing for the Kansas City Chiefs and Jalyx Hunt '23, playing for the Philadelphia Eagles, faced each other in Super Bowl LIX.
+Derrick Harmon '84 returned kicks and rushed for 20 yards in Super Bowl XIX.